 - Reduces carbon emissions and water usage

-- Assist states in Clean Power Plan compliance
+- Assists states in Clean Power Plan compliance

-- PACE financing is funded through private capital, with no cost to taxpayers
+- C-PACE financing is funded through private capital, with no cost to taxpayers

 Solar Energy Equipment